StudyFrenchSpanish

 The History of Memrise

 Ed Cooke launched Memrise in 2010, along with other Co-founders Ben Whately and Greg Detre.
-Similar to Duolingo, Memrise makes language studying a game through plenty of fun activities.
+Like Duolingo and Busuu, Memrise makes language studying a game through plenty of fun activities.

-As you’d expect, Memrise is available on Android and iOS since 2013, and there is also a browser version.
+As you’d expect, Memrise has been available on Android and iOS since 2013, and there is also a browser version.

 After a decade of presence, the British language platform claims to have grown to over 40 million user bases in 189 countries.